Whitgift School

 Open all

-Whitgift’s 45-acre Croydon campus is exceptionally beautiful – and the absolute antithesis of the concrete jungle you might expect.
+Whitgift School's 45-acre Croydon campus is exceptionally beautiful – and the absolute antithesis of the concrete jungle you might expect.
 With its string of stunning buildings – ranging from the traditional to contemporary – immaculate grounds, beautiful parkland and water gardens flush with pink flamingos, it’s a proper oasis in this patch of south London.
-A few tweaks and changes to the already impressive facilities are in the pipeline (all part of the school’s 2025 Vision), including a shiny new academic centre to house the sixth-form – and more pedestrianised areas as social spaces for boys to hang out in.
+A few tweaks and changes to the already impressive facilities are in the pipeline, including more pedestrianised areas as social spaces for boys to hang out in.

 Head

 Places at Whitgift are highly coveted – around 60 spaces are available at 10+, and 180 at 11+.
-The school is keen that the pupil body (and staff) reflect the local community which is so diverse economically and ethically.
+The school is keen that the pupil body (and staff) reflect the local community which is so diverse economically and ethnically.
 At all entry points, applicants sit the school’s own exam, with the top performers invited back for an interview to ensure that the school and its values are a good fit.
 At 13+, entry is for both day and boarding places.
 Every application is assessed forensically and with 800+ applicants across all entry points, they need to.
 In Year 9, there are between 30 to 50 places available with around 200 applying.
-Academics aside, the school is looking for boys who have the potential to be independent thinkers and flourish in the Whitgift environment.
+Academics aside, the school is looking for boys who have the potential to be independent thinkers and flourish in the Whitgift school environment.
+And they want buy-in from the whole family, not just the pupil, too, so as well as open days, individual families are invited in for their own private tour.

 Academics and destinations

-The school believes that the boys-only model frees pupils not to be stereotyped in subject options, and academic success matters here – it’s the broadness of the curriculum and the sheer range of qualifications that make Whitgift stand out.
-Independent learning and problem solving sit at the fore, with boys encouraged to stretch themselves and embark on their own individual research projects to get them thinking critically.
+Whitgift School believes that the boys-only model frees pupils not to be stereotyped in subject options, and academic success matters here – it’s the broadness of the curriculum and the sheer range of qualifications that make Whitgift stand out.
+Independent learning and problem-solving sit at the fore, with boys encouraged to stretch themselves and embark on their own individual research projects to get them thinking critically.
 Effort and rigour are foundation stones, and the boys achieve excellent results, supported by equally impressive teachers.

-Lessons in global citizenship, digital literacy and theology and philosophy all kick in from the word go; first years study Korean (‘because it’s different’) and all Year 7s do three languages, choosing between French or Spanish, Latin or German and Mandarin or Japanese (Whitgift was one of the first schools in the country to teach the latter).
+Lessons in global citizenship, digital literacy and theology and philosophy all kick in from the word go; lower first years study Korean (‘because it’s different’) and all Year 7s do three languages, choosing between French or Spanish, Latin or German and Mandarin or Japanese (Whitgift was one of the first schools in the country to teach the latter).
 All boys are screened in the junior years to identify if any learning support is needed, and there is a specialised team and resources available to meet learning needs.
 One mother praises the ‘exceptional’ subject clinics for pupils who need extra support.
+We also like the way sixth formers mentor Year 6 and 7 boys like older brothers, regularly meeting for lunch and at break time.
+The younger years also have an extended lunch break to find new interests through the co-curricular provision, socialise with friends or spend time in the library.
+Students throughout the school have library lessons and access to several digital library platforms, literary subscriptions and two onsite libraries.

 Music and the arts are very impressive.
 The extraordinarily talented Whitgift Chamber Orchestra regularly performs alongside the Royal Philharmonic Orchestra, choirs and music ensembles have played at the Royal Albert Hall and choristers have sung in ‘all the cathedrals in the south of England’, says a pupil.

-Drama flourishes too, with a dedicated performing-arts centre (Twelfth Night The Musical and Animal Farm are just two recent shows they’ve staged) and some boys take lead roles in television, film and West End productions.
+Drama flourishes too, with a dedicated performing-arts centre and some boys take lead roles in television, film and West End productions.
 They also take a biennial show to the Edinburgh Festival and there are at least five productions a year that pupils can get involved in.
 The art offering is equally impressive, with huge art studios and large Design, Technology and Engineering workshops at the heart of the school.

 Sports facilities are first class, too: there are pitches galore, and a recent investment in slick hybrid surfaces has meant less downtime for teams (given the British weather).
 New floodlights have also extended playing time, and night matches on the rugby pitch have become a popular addition.
 Add to that squash/fives courts, a super indoor pool and much, much more – absolutely everything happens on site (bar riding for modern pentathlon).
 And sport here isn’t just the preserve of the elite: the director of cricket coaches the F team too – and there’s plenty for the team-sport-averse, including golf (the school has its own driving range), fencing, modern pentathlon and swimming.
 There’s as much emphasis on performance as there is on the benefits of sport to pupils’ wellbeing, too, including boosting confidence, being able to collaborate and learning how to step up after defeat.

 Evenings and weekends are packed with clubs and societies – it’s not uncommon for 1,000 or so boys to be back on campus on a Saturday for sports fixtures, play rehearsals or to prepare for CCF or DofE expeditions.
-The co-curricular programme here is based around opportunity and participation: every new boy is taught to fence, and gets six free golf lessons with a PGA professional and the chance to learn an instrument for a term, free of charge.
+The co-curricular programme here is based around opportunity and participation: every new Year 7 boy is taught to fence, and gets seven free golf lessons with a PGA professional and the chance to learn an instrument for a term, free of charge.
 There’s a raft of outdoor education, too, from mountain biking and climbing to kite surfing and skiing.
 Animal Club – the chance to hang out with the biology department’s snakes, reptiles and insects – gets top billing on the list of 100+ clubs and societies.
-Other options include yarn club, beekeeping and War Hammer.
+Many clubs are run by pupils, including the aviation club, Dr Who club and Pokemon club.
+Other options include yarn club, beekeeping and Warhammer.

-Diversity, charity and partnership programmes are the lifeblood of the school, and Whitgift’s latest aim is to get every single boy actively involved in community service.
+Diversity, charity and partnership programmes are the lifeblood of the school, and Whitgift prides itself on the number of boys involved in community service.
 Its Primary Project sees more than 1,000 local school children spend a week at Whitgift each year.
 At the height of the pandemic, staff, in partnership with the local council, invited almost 200 local Year 5 children in for a summer school of lessons to boost their confidence and help them catch up with classes missed during lockdown.
 Saturday masterclasses are held for local pupils who are given the opportunity to stretch and nurture their talents.

 Despite being predominantly a London day school, Whitgift has a thriving boarding house for 110 boys.
 Full boarding is popular with overseas students, while weekly boarding caters for sixth formers studying towards their final exams and those who face a long daily commute or a heavy schedule of co-curricular activities (flexi boarding can be booked as late as the day before).
 The proximity of central London means weekend trips into the capital are plentiful.